A Model and Survey of Distributed Data-Intensive Systems: A Unifying Model for Data-Intensive Systems

-After a failure is detected, \emph{fault recovery} brings the system into a state from which it can resume working (execute jobs) with the intended semantics.
-We describe the recovery process by focusing on five aspects: scope, computation recovery, state recovery, guarantees, and assumptions.
-Depending if tasks are stateless or stateful and if they can share state or not, the \emph{scope} of recovery may involve recovering the \emph{computation} of failing tasks, the \emph{task state} of failing tasks, and/or the \emph{shared state} portions held by failing workers. \emph{Computation recovery} may be \emph{absent}, in which case failing jobs are simply discarded and the system offers at most once delivery (see \s{model:delivery_order}).
+\emph{Computation recovery} may be \emph{absent}, in which case failing jobs are simply discarded and the system offers at most once delivery (see \s{model:delivery_order}).
 Otherwise, the system recovers the computation by restarting it: we distinguish between systems that need to restart an entire \emph{job} and systems that can restart individual \emph{tasks}.
 DMSs typically restart entire jobs to satisfy transactional (atomicity) guarantees that require a job to either entirely succeed or entirely fail.
 Some DPSs (those using a persistent data bus to save the intermediate results of tasks) may restart only failed tasks.
 Restarting a computation requires that input data and invocations are persisted and replayable, and that duplicate output data can be detected and discarded by sinks (if the system wants to ensure exactly once delivery, see \s{model:delivery_order}).
 To replay input data and invocations, systems either rely on replayable sources, such as persistent message services, or keep a log internally (see the discussion on logging below).